TheKangChen/nvim0/README.md

 # Neovim Zero [WIP]

-A **zero-plugin** Neovim configuration derived from my main setup to push myself to *git good* at native Vim/Neovim features without relying on plugins.
+A **zero-plugin** Neovim configuration derived from my main setup to *git good* at native Vim/Neovim features without relying on plugins.
 Despite its simplicity, this config is still completely usable for day-to-day editing ;)

 > [!NOTE]
 > There are no plans to add plugins, only auto commands or custom commands where they make sense.